-Add By clicking on this button, you will be able to add a New phase 1 profile (IKE) or New phase 2 profile (IPsec), which will be displayed in the corresponding column.
+Add By clicking on this button, you will be able to add a New phase 1 profile (IKE) or New phase 2 profile (IPsec) , which will be displayed in the corresponding column.
 You can give it any "Name" you wish.
-Profiles and their characteristics can also be copied: to do so, select the desired profile and click on the option Copy selection , and give it a name.
+Profiles and their characteristics can also be copied: to do so, select the desired profile and

+Actions click on the option Copy selection , and give it a name.
+In this drop-down menu, one of the following actions can be applied to the selected profile:

+Duplicate the profile,

+Define the default profile,

+Delete the profile,

+Check usage of the profile.